MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-lite-overview.md

 ### 1. Simplified Kubernetes experience

 Unlike other Microsoft-supported platforms such as an Azure-hosted service (AKS) and on server-class hardware (AKS-HCI), AKS lite is intended for static, pre-defined configurations and does not enable dynamic VM creation/deletion or cluster lifecycle management.
-Each machine in an AKS lite cluster can have only one Linux VM which acts as a Control node and Worker node in the Kubernetes cluster.
-Each machine with AKS lite has a VM with restricted RAM, Storage, and physical CPU cores according to a static allocation assigned at install time.
+Each machine in an AKS lite cluster can have only one Linux VM which acts as a control node and worker node in the Kubernetes cluster.
+Each machine with AKS lite has a VM with restricted RAM, storage, and physical CPU cores according to a static allocation assigned at install time.
 This app-like configuration enables traditional Windows apps to run side-by-side, that is interoperable alongside the AKS lite VMs.

 While Kubernetes is an open-source orchestrator for automating container management at scale, AKS simplifies on-premises Kubernetes deployment by making it easy to install, configure clusters, and manage application deployment across all clusters using a cloud-based management plane.